What is an EIN?

-Why Should You Get an EIN?
+Why Should I Get an EIN?

 For one, having an EIN helps keep your personal information separate and thus less susceptible to identity theft.
 Frequently using your SSN for business can make you vulnerable to cyber attacks.
 The EIN also gives you a more credible leg to stand on as a business—in other words, you are essentially creating your business as its own entity, disparate from you personally.

-At First Union, we'd love to sit down and discuss your financing needs.
+At First Union, we'd love to discuss your financing needs.
 Whether applying with an EIN or SSN, we can help determine what would work best for your business and thus benefit the company the most over the long term.
 A streamlined application process and funding in as little as two days are why many smaller businesses turn to us first.
 Call today and let's get started!

 You’re reading part 18 of our 18-part series: 18 Business Loan Requirements.